jthelle/FluidAI/README.md

 # FluidAPI

-Provides an AI-powered self-organizing interface between two JSON API endpoints.
+Provides an AI-powered self-organizing and self-healing proxy between two JSON API endpoints.

-The structure of an API request will be used to dynamically generate a transformer to match target API schema.
+The structure of an API request and response will be used to dynamically generate a transformer to match target API schema.

-If an appropriate transformer exists, no AI functionality is needed.
+If an appropriate transformer already exists, no AI functionality is needed.